mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 > ... your illusion is indeed profound.

 [That] delusion means hindrances, doubt is coming up constantly.
 No matter how long you listen to Buddha’s teaching: “Yes, I understand, but I don’t believe it, I don’t trust myself always.”
 You always repeat the same things.
-That’s why Dogen Zenji says “your illusion is indeed profound.”
+That’s why Dōgen Zenji says “your illusion is indeed profound.”

 Well, what it means, he says,